demetriusvissarion/card_game_challenge/game_rules.md

  - fix score per hand is too high, sum many times > 100, sum should be always 26
  - fix total_score does not reset between hands and ends up too big
  - add 'pass 3 cards' rule in app.py

+ 22/12/2023 To fix/add:
+ - fix show_hand error
+ AttributeError: 'list' object has no attribute 'name'